 The word ‘Maundy’ has its origins in the French word, “Mande,” meaning “command” or “mandate”.
 It’s taken from the command given by Christ at the Last Supper, “love one another as I have loved you.”

 Maundy Money is distributed to deserving senior citizens – one man and one woman for each year of the sovereign’s age.
 They’re usually chosen for service to their community.
 They’re given two ceremonial stringed purses: one white and one red.
 The white one contains your normal British currency and the red one contains Maundy coins.
 Minted for the occasion, the amount given corresponds in pence either to the Queen’s current age or her length of time on the throne.
 There’s conflicting information on this.
-In either event, the longer or the older – the bigger the booty.
+In either event, the longer the reign or the older the monarch – the bigger the booty.

 Before moving on to the non-Christian elements of Easter a quick mention of Palm Sunday.
 It would be rude not to.